becartdesign/AlwaysOnKubi/README.md

 - Unsubscribe from streams
 - Disconnect from a session

-Before you test the sample app, be sure to read [Using the OpenTok iOS SDK](http://www.tokbox.com/opentok/ios/docs/docs/Using_iOS.html).
+Before you test the sample app, be sure to read the README file for [the OpenTok iOS SDK](https://github.com/opentok/opentok-ios-sdk) or [the OpenTok on WebRTC iOS SDK](https://github.com/opentok/opentok-ios-sdk-webrtc).
 Also, you may want to first look at the [OpenTokHelloWorld](https://github.com/opentok/OpenTok-iOS-Hello-World) sample app.

 Testing the sample app